 Check-in for 07:00am departure from Dublin Heuston, opened in 1844 as the headquarters of the Great Southern & Western Railway, which is now the official principal station of Iarnród Éireann, Ireland’s national railway company.
 As your train departs, travel in a south westerly direction, through Dublin's western suburbs and then through the lush fertile countryside of Co.
 Kildare.
 Journey through the Curragh, which is famous for its racecourse, home of the Irish Derby, and there are many stud farms in the vicinity.
 One of the train stops is Thurles, where the Gaelic Athletic Association (GAA) was founded in 1884.
 The GAA is the sporting body responsible for promoting Ireland’s National sports, Gaelic Football and Hurling.
 Change trains at Limerick Junction for the Limerick bound train.

-Arrive into Limerick where you will join your Railtours Ireland tour coach.
+Arrive into Limerick at 09:00am.
+There you will join your Railtours Ireland tour coach.
 Limerick has a population of about 90,000 and its city charter was granted in 1197AD, making it older than London!
 As you cross the river Shannon, which is Ireland’s longest river, you will see views of King John’s Castle to the right.
 The castle was completed in 1200 and marks the origins of the city.
 Limerick’s most famous author, Frank Mc Court, grew up here and used this place as the setting for his book, ‘Angela’s Ashes’.
-Limerick is also the birthplace of celebrated BBC radio DJ, Terry Wogan and Hollywood star, Richard Harris.
-Your tour will pass the GAA grounds of Páirc na nGael – the home ground of County Limerick’s Hurling and Gaelic Football teams.
-Limerick is also the home of Irish Rubgy and youwill pass Thomond Park, the Rugby stadium.
+Limerick is also the birthplace of celebrated BBC radio DJ, Terry Wogan, and Hollywood star, Richard Harris.
+You will pass the GAA grounds of Páirc na nGael – the home ground of County Limerick’s Hurling and Gaelic Football teams.
+Limerick is also the home of Irish Rubgy and the tour will pass Thomond Park, the Rugby stadium.
 After a brief city tour, travel onto Bunratty Castle and Folk Park.
 The castle was completed in 1425 and, after many years of neglect, has been restored to its former glory.
 There is also a folk park here, which you will have time to explore.

 Visitor Attraction Admissions included: Bunratty Castle and Folk Park & The Cliffs of Moher Visitor Experience.